molgenis/molgenis.org/molgenis_documentation/user_documentation.md

 First, pay attention to the large list on the left.
 As you can see, this block represents the current menu structure.
 You can change the structure by moving items around, you can change the name of a menu item by pressing the pencil, and you can remove items by pressing the trash can.
 Remember to save your changes before leaving this screen by pressing the 'Save the new menu layout' button.
 If you do not, then your changes will not be applied to the menu.

 The block to the right gives you the options to add new menu items, or to add an entirely new menu.
 Try it by creating a new menu with 'test_plugin' as ID and 'Test' as the Name, then press 'Create'.
 You will see that a new item, called Test, is added to your list of items on the left.
-Now that you have created a new menu, lets add an item to that menu.
+Now that you have created a new menu, let's add an item to that menu.

 Fill in the Create Menu Item form with the following data: